wireapp/wire-server/docs/src/how-to/install/configuration-options.rst

 You're not expected to need to change these settings.

+The following options are only relevant during the restart of cannon itself.
+During a restart of nginz or ingress-controller, all websockets will get severed.
+If this is to be avoided, see section :ref:`separate-websocket-traffic`

 ``drainOpts``: Drain websockets in a controlled fashion when cannon receives a SIGTERM or SIGINT (this happens when a pod is terminated e.g. during rollout of a new version).
 Instead of waiting for connections to close on their own,